iossifovlab/snakeobjects/documentation/tutorial.rst

 aggregating statistics from all ``sample`` objects.

 We will add six targets for the objects of type ``sample``.
-The target definition, their relationships, and rules that create them are shown below and the following content should be copies to a file called ``sample.sankefile`` within the pipeline directory.
+The target definition, their relationships, and rules that create them are shown below and you should copy the following content to a file called ``sample.sankefile`` within the pipeline directory.

 .. literalinclude:: snakeobjectsTutorial/solutions/step-2.3/pipeline/sample.snakefile